claudioperez/anabel/README.md

 ## Roadmap and Goals

 This project began as a series of isolated studies into how machine learning abstractions might be useful in finite element analysis problems.
-Several of these studies proved very successful, current development should focus on providing a concise set of tools that will allow researchers to reproduce and build upon the most promising of these.
+Several of these studies proved very successful, and short-term developments are expected to focus on providing a concise set of tools that will allow researchers to reproduce and build upon the most promising of these.

 The following is a list of these studies and the tools which were developed for them.
 Items with a check mark have been successfully ported to the Anabel library.